FunmiLS/GenAI/README.md

 ```ruby
 oci setup config
 ```
-Then following the following steps:
+Then follow the next steps:
 ENTER > paste your OCID (user) > ENTER > paste your OCID (tenancy) > ENTER > type in your region > ENTER > Y > ENTER > ENTER > N/A > N/A

 3) Add your OCI API Key